Quick Acknowledgement

 Some specific appreciate to all the people I've interviewed over the years when doing research along with links to the interviews:

-Also, thank you to those who I interviewed outside the topic of demographics - Dr. Dan Eisenberg, Dr. Catherine Shanahan, Tom Naughton, Dr. Layne Norton, Christine Cronau, and Dr. Lindsey Mathews.
+Also, thank you to those who I interviewed outside the topic of demographics - Dr. Dan Eisenberg, Dr. Catherine Shanahan, Tom Naughton, Dr. Layne Norton, Christine Cronau, Dr. Lindsey Mathews, and Jessica Setnick.

 Thank you to all the people I've met over the years, as I've done research.
 The people I've met and interviewed, the people I've worked with on various studies, even the people in the studies themselves.
 To me there is nothing more exciting than hearing a person's story - it's more of an adventure than traveling to the coolest places.
 Thank you for sharing your life with me.
 I have been extremely careful to avoid ever storing identifiable information and looking only at patterns in a big picture sense because fundamentally I respect what you as an individual are willing to share publicly under your name.
 The biggest takeaway to any research is how people are the greatest work of art.